AishaErel/ai201-project3-takemeter/readme.md

+I chose r/nba.
+This community is a strong fit for a classification task because it contains several distinct types of content, including news reports, statistical analysis, player debates, predictions, highlights, and memes.
+The large and active user base produces a diverse range of posts, making it possible to create meaningful labels and train a model to distinguish between different styles of basketball discussion.

 **Labels**:

 Label 1- Analysis: Posts that use statistics, game footage, historical comparisons, or detailed reasoning to support a basketball argument.
 Examples: 1- Why Nikola Jokic is the most impactful offensive player in the NBA: an analysis using lineup and efficiency data.
 2- "Film breakdown of how the Celtics defended pick-and-roll actions in the playoffs."